Evolution of the wolf: Canis lupus

 The earliest Canis lupus specimen was a fossil tooth discovered at Old Crow, Yukon, Canada.
 The specimen was found in sediment dated 1 million YBP, however the geological attribution of this sediment is questioned.
 Slightly younger specimens were discovered at Cripple Creek Sump, Fairbanks, Alaska, in strata dated 810,000 YBP.
 Both discoveries point to an origin of these wolves in east Beringia during the Middle Pleistocene.

 In France, the subspecies C. l. lunellensis Bonifay, 1971 discovered at Lunel-Viel, Hérault dated 400–350,000 YBP, C. l. santenaisiensis Argant, 1991 from Santenay, Côte-d'Or dated to 200,000 YBP, and C. lupus maximus Boudadi-Maligne, 2012 from Jaurens cave, Nespouls, Corrèze dated 31,000 YBP, show a progressive increase in size and are proposed to be chrono-subspecies.
 In Italy, the earliest Canis lupus specimens were found at La Polledrara di Cecanibbio, 20 km north-west of Rome in strata dated 340,000–320,000 YBP.
 In 2017, a study found that the dimensions of the upper and lower carnassial teeth of the early Holocene Italian wolf are close to those of C. l. maximus.
 Fluctuations in the size of C. lupus carnassial teeth correlate with the spread of megafauna.
 The Italian wolf underwent a reduction in body size with the loss of the red deer in Italy during the Renaissance.
 The proposed lineage is:

-In 2020, a new species of wolf C. borjgali was discovered in Georgia.
-This wolf is proposed to be the next evolutionary step after C. mosbachensis and an ancestor of the C. lupus lineage.
+Canis lupus bohemica

+In 2022, a new subspecies Canis lupus bohemica was taxonomically described after having been discovered in the Bat Cave system located near Srbsko, Central Bohemia, Czech Republic.
+The Bohemian wolf is an extinct short-legged wolf that first appeared 800,000 years ago (MIS 20, the Rhumian Interglacial of the early Cromerian stage, Middle Pleistocene) and once inhabited what was part of the mammoth steppe.
+It is proposed as the ancestor of Canis lupus mosbachensis.
+In comparison, C. etruscus appears to be the ancestor of the Afro-Eurasian jackal.

+In Hungary in 1969, a tooth (the premolar of the Maxilla) was found which dated to the Middle Pleistocene, and was assessed as being midway between that of Canis mosbachensis and the cave wolf Canis lupus spelaeus, but leaning towards C.l. spelaeus.
+During the late Middle Pleistocene around 600,000 years ago, the Bohemian wolf diversified into two wolf lineages that specialized for different environmental and climatic conditions.
+One was a southern interglacial (warm climate) grey wolf of Europe which was to become the Mosbach wolf, and the other a northern glacial white wolf of Eurasia which was to become C. l. spelaeus.